Storing Food the Right Way for Long-Lasting Freshness

 Poultry, Meat, and Fish

 Poultry, meat, and fish spoil very fast, so they should be stored in the coldest section of your refrigerator.
 Although it can be tempting to store them at the very bottom, it is advisable to store these items in their designated drawers.
-Refrigerator manufacturers design fridges with these foods in mind and to help you organize your fridge better.
+Refrigerator manufacturers design fridges with these foods in mind to help you organize your fridge better.
 Also, try to set the temperature of the meat drawer to or below 29 degrees Fahrenheit.

 A common mistake a lot of people make is re-wrapping fish, meat, and poultry.
 Rewrapping can lead to exposure of the food to bacteria in the air or even on the wrapping material itself.
 Remember that manufacturers choose the best wrapping material to ensure long-lasting freshness and protection from contaminants to extend shelf life, and rewrapping undoes all their hard work.